InTheCar/rPi-5-Install-PyCharm/README.md

 # rPi-5-Install-PyCharm
 The used rPi5 was installed with this procedure: [rPi-5-Install-UBUNTU-DESKTOP-24.04-LTS-64bit](https://github.com/InTheCar/rPi-5-Install-UBUNTU-DESKTOP-24.04-LTS-64bit)

 I tried to install the Jet Brains toolbox, but I didn't succeed.
-I installed PyCharm without the toolbox.
+So I made the decision to install PyCharm without the toolbox.

 ## Install Pycharm without the toolbox